Is your favorite Italian American actor really of Italian decent, or just a convincing actor?

 Hollywood has a large number of actors of Italian descent who have maintained their ethnic identity and achieved stardom despite having names that are not easily spelled or pronounced.

 Here are some of the actors who light up the marquee with their ethnicity:

-Unfortunately, there is one thing that all of these Italian American stars have in common, it is the fact that because of their strong ethnic names and facial features, they have not. and most likly, will not, anytime soon, be asked by Hollywood to portray the role of President of the Untied States, or anyone else in high political office.
-Think about it?
-When's the last time you saw an Italian portray the president of the Untied States?
+Unfortunately, there is one thing that all of these Italian American stars have in common, it is the fact that because of their strong ethnic names and facial features, they have not, and most likely will not anytime soon, be asked by Hollywood to portray the role of the President of the Untied States, or anyone else in high political office.
+Think about it: when's the last time you saw an Italian portray the president of the United States?

-Hollywood still continues to typecast the Italian looking actor in roles that are generally restricted to comedy buffoons, cagey detectives, pizza parlor owners, or mobster rolls.
+Hollywood still continues to typecast Italian looking actors in roles that are generally restricted to comedy buffoons, cagey detectives, pizza parlor owners, or mobster rolls.
 The rare exception to this rule came when actor Joe Mantegna was offered the role of Supreme Court Justice, Joe Novelli, on the TV series First Monday.
-However, that's not really much of a stretch for Hollywood, since we already have two sitting Supreme Court justices -Antonin Scalia and Samuel Alito.
+However, that's not really much of a stretch for Hollywood, since we've had examples of Supreme Court Justices with Antonin Scalia and Samuel Alito.

-Lets hope this is the beginning of a new standard in media typecasting and that the American Italian actor will be cast in powerful rolls that inspire respect, and not fear, from Americas viewing audiences.
-And one day someone in Hollywood will finally have the inspiration to cast a prominent Italian American actor in the role of President of the Untied states.
-Now wouldn't that be interesting and very satisfying to a generaton of hard working Italian Americans who has been waiting so long for their proper recognition.
+Let's hope this is the beginning of a new standard in media typecasting and that the American Italian actors will be cast in powerful rolls that inspire respect, and not fear, from America's viewing audiences.
+And one day someone in Hollywood will finally have the inspiration to cast a prominent Italian American actor in the role of the President of the United States.
+Now wouldn't that be interesting and very satisfying to a generation of hard working Italian Americans who has been waiting so long for their proper recognition?

 By Cookie Curci